MonashDataFluency/Power_BI/docs/03-plotting.md

 Replace image with gapminder data.
 Numerical data has ∑ symbol.
 -->
 In the previous chapter, we saw how to import data into Power BI.
-We also did some basic pre-processing of data like cleaning the data, changing the type of data, dealing with null and error values.
+We also did some basic pre-processing of data like cleaning the data, changing the type of data, and dealing with null and error values.
 In this section, we are going to work with our already processed data.

-## Visualizations Panel
+## Visualization Panel

 We touched upon the different panels present in the Power BI interface.
-Now, we will explore the different panels dedicated to creating and formatting charts in detail.
+We will now explore the different panels dedicated to creating and formatting charts in detail.
-One of the panels is the Visualization panel highlighted in the Red box.
+One of the panels is the **Visualization panel** highlighted in the Red box.
 It contains various types of charts that you can create to visualize your data.
 Some of the available chart types are - Stacked bar chart, Line chart, Area chart, Scatter plot, Pie chart, etc. You can also import a custom visual from a file or the marketplace if you click on the **…** icon.
 We will explore that in the later section.

 <!--picture--->